Angelo-Pio/SDN_project1/README.md

 ![Network Topology](topology.png)

 ## Usage ##
-1. Move to the `src` folder and nstall Python requirements with
+1. Move to the `src` folder and install Python requirements with
 ```
 pip install -r requirements.txt
 ```